Oppositional Defiant Disorder and Conduct Disorder

 Adjustment Disorder with Disturbance of Conduct: If behavior is in response to a specific stressor, especially if it is possible to see that the behavior is transient, then adjustment disorder with disturbance of conduct is a more appropriate diagnosis than ODD or CD.
 If significant features of anxiety or depression are also present, then adjustment disorder with mixed disturbance of emotions and conduct is appropriate.

-Disruptive Mood Dysregulation Disorder: Disruptive mood dysregulation disorder consists of more severe, frequent, and chronic temper outbursts than ODD.
+Disruptive Mood Dysregulation Disorder: Disruptive Mood Dysregulation Disorder consists of more severe, frequent, and chronic temper outbursts than ODD.
 Escalations appear more related to a baseline irritable mood and are usually less obviously goal-directed than in CD.

 Intellectual Disability (Intellectual Development Disorder): Individuals with intellectual disability are only diagnosed with ODD if the oppositional behavior is significantly greater than what is expected for one’s developmental level, which considers both age and severity of intellectual disability.